 Many people who feel the need to zealously throw spears at everyone else’s doctrine, ideas, and beliefs do so claiming that Christ insulted and challenged the Pharisees and so believe that they are just being like Christ.
 But in their zeal to police everyone’s doctrine, they forget that Yeshua had the right to speak to them like that because He was:

-The knowledge of people’s real motives and hearts, coupled with the fact that He had the right to check them as both their peer and Maker, is what allowed Him to operate so sternly to those who declared themselves leaders.
+The knowledge of people’s real motives and hearts, coupled with the fact that He had the right to check them as both their peers and Maker, is what allowed Him to operate so sternly on those who declared themselves leaders.